jliang117/jliang117.github.io/README.md

 # Readme.md
-Starting point for a webpage, though without any real traffic there's not too much incentive to upgrade to a real page.
+Starting point for a webpage, though currently without much traffic there's not yet an incentive to upgrade.